-Field Description Version description (Optional) Type information about this first version of the application.
-Use existing application version a.
+Field Description Version name (Required) Type a name for the version.
+Version description (Optional) Type information about this first version of the application.
+Use existing application a.
 To use the settings of an existing application version, select this check box.
-Otherwise, proceed to step 5. b.
+Otherwise, proceed to step 5. version b.
 To open the SELECT APPLICATION VERSION dialog box, click BROWSE . c.
-From the APPLICATION list on the left, select the application that has the settings you want to use for the new application version.
-The VERSIONS panel on the right lists the active versions of the selected application. d.
-From the VERSIONS list, select the check box for the version you want, and then click DONE .
-By default, Fortify Software Security Center includes all settings of the selected application version. e.
-To exclude some of the settings, clear one or more of the following check boxes: Version attributes · Custom tags Analysis processing rules ○ User access settings Bug tracker integration settings f.
+Under APPLICATION , type a string into the search box, and then click FIND to refine the list of applications, and then select the application that has the settings you want to use for the new application.
+The VERSIONS pane on the right lists the active versions of the selected application. d.
+To include inactive versions of the application, select the Show inactive check box. e.
+Select the check box for the version you want, and then click DONE .
+By default, Fortify Software Security Center includes all settings of the selected application version. f.
+To exclude one or more settings, clear the corresponding check

+Field Description boxes for the settings. g.
 To copy over all of the issues associated with the selected application version, select the Application state check box.

-- 5. Click NEXT to advance to STEP 2.
-DEFINE ATTRIBUTES AND RISK. - 6.
-On the Technical Attributes tab, provide the information described in the following table.
+- 5. Click NEXT to advance to the ATTRIBUTES settings. - 6.
+On the TECHNICAL ATTRIBUTES tab, provide the information described in the following table.

 Field Description Development Phase Leave New selected.
 Development Strategy Select the strategy used to develop the application version.
-Accessibility Select the value that specifies how the application is to be
+Accessibility Select the value that specifies how the application is to be accessed.

-Field Description accessed.
 Application Type Select the application type.
 Target Deployment Platform Select the target deployment platform.
 Interfaces Select the check boxes for the interfaces available to access the application.
 Development Languages Select the check boxes for the languages used to develop the application version.
 Authentication System Select the check boxes for the authentication systems used to access the application.